ProlificsPanther/PantherWebDebugger/README.md

 #### Eclipse & Apache Tomcat
    i.
 Install a later version of Eclipse- 32bit <br>
    ii.
 Please setup Apache Tomcat as a Test Server in Eclipse UI.
 [Click Here](https://github.com/ProlificsPanther/PantherWebDebugger/releases/tag/v1.0) <br>
    iii.
-In the smvars file set SMJAVALIBRARY to the location of the jvm.dll <br>
+In the smvars file set SMJAVALIBRARY to the location of the jvm.dll on Windows and libjvm.so on Linux<br>

 #### Add Jar Files to CLASSPATH in the Panther Web/ini file
    i.	  prowebdbg.jar <br>